taylorwood/taylorwood.github.io/_posts/2026-06-19-social-norms-and-low-doers.md

 The `reward-tick?` branch is used later: when a reward/sanction regime is active, the expected reward/sanction differential (`rb`) is added to the balance before the switch test.

 I think it's important to note, as in the paper, the experiments below are conducted on a *fully-connected* network of agents and each connection has a probability of collaboration.
-Obviously this doesn't accurately reflect many organizations that may be more hierarchical or siloed.
-To that end they also model _scale-free_ networks where agents have fewer connections, and they find those conditions more favorable for hs1.
+Obviously this modeling approach doesn't reflect more hierarchical or siloed organizational structures.
+To that end they also model _scale-free_ networks where agents have fewer connections and find those conditions more favorable for hs1.

 ## The outcomes

-Given a society of 20 agents hired evenly from hs1 and ls1: H actions begin around 20% of exchanges, then collapse to a ~9% steady state within the first decade or two and hold there across 1,500 simulated years.
+Given a society of 20 agents hired evenly from hs1/ls1, H actions begin around 20% of exchanges, then collapse to a ~9% steady state within the first decade or two and remain there for 1,500 simulated years.

-{% include figure.html src="/img/low-doers/fig1-h-collapse.png" caption="Over 1,500 years (time axis is log-scale to show early collapse and the long flat tail.)
+{% include figure.html src="/img/low-doers/fig1-h-collapse.png" caption="Time axis is log-scale to show early collapse and the long flat tail.
 Faint blue lines are each RNG seed's 5-year rolling mean; bold blue line is all-seed median." %}

 ### Career churn

-The churn driving that collapse shows up in the career tenures and retirement reasons, by type.
+The agent turnover driving that collapse shows up in the agent career tenures and retirement reasons.
-Plotting tenure-at-retirement, hs1 (left) piles up at short tenures while ls1 (right) generally lasts longer.
+Plotting tenure-at-retirement, hs1 (left) piles up on the short end while ls1 (right) generally lasts longer.

-{% include figure.html src="/img/low-doers/tenure-pyramid.svg" caption="hs1 (high-minded, left) clusters at short tenures; ls1 (low-minded, right) lasts longer." %}
+{% include figure.html src="/img/low-doers/tenure-pyramid.svg" %}

-Splitting the same records by *why* each agent left is more telling. hs1 dominates the early-retirement side (bottom-% earners forced out under sustained low payoffs), while agents that survive to the mandatory retirement age reach it at similar tenures regardless of type. ls1's longer careers come from rarely capitulating, not from outlasting hs1 once it does.
+hs1 dominates the early-retirement side (bottom-% earners forced out under sustained low payoffs), while agents that survive to the mandatory retirement age reach it at similar tenures regardless of type. ls1's longer careers come from rarely capitulating to H, not from outlasting hs1 once it does.

 {% include figure.html src="/img/low-doers/retirement-reason.svg" caption="Left: early exits driven by low cumulative payoff (hs1-heavy).
 Right: agents that reached the mandatory retirement age (both types, similar tenures)." %}

 ### Robustness

-The paper's finding holds across society sizes and strategy-change thresholds. ([See original: 4.3](https://www.jasss.org/21/1/6.html#4.3))
+The paper's finding holds across different simulation parameters for society sizes and strategy-change thresholds. ([See original: 4.3](https://www.jasss.org/21/1/6.html#4.3))

 {% include figure.html src="/img/low-doers/fig2-society-size.svg" caption="H-action rate after 1,500 years across a range of society sizes and change-of-strategy thresholds (15% quantile retirement)." %}

 {% include figure.html src="/img/low-doers/payoff-table-t4.svg" caption="Table 4: adjusted payoffs. hs1's LL jumps to 8 vs ls1's 7." %}

-Table 4 breaks that asymmetry by raising hs1's LL payoff _above_ ls1's, so an hs1 stuck in mutual-low no longer trails its partner as it does under normal payoffs, yet the simulated outcome is mostly the same. ([See original: 4.7](https://www.jasss.org/21/1/6.html#4.7))
+Table 4 breaks that asymmetry by raising hs1's LL payoff _above_ ls1's, so an hs1 stuck in mutual-low no longer trails its partner as it does under normal payoffs, yet the simulated outcome is largely unchanged. ([See original: 4.7](https://www.jasss.org/21/1/6.html#4.7))

-{% include figure.html src="/img/low-doers/fig3-payoff-distances.svg" caption="Raising hs1's LL payoff above ls1's (Table 4) breaks the asymmetry that promotes low-doer dominance, yet ls1 still dominates." %}
+{% include figure.html src="/img/low-doers/fig3-payoff-distances.svg" caption="Raising hs1's LL payoff above ls1's (Table 4) breaks the payoff asymmetry that promotes low-doer dominance, yet ls1 still dominates." %}

 ## What can be done?

 The paper tests two basic strategies for preventing the collapse into low-quality exchanges:
-1. Change *who you hire* (the society's composition)
+1. Change *who* you hire: the society's composition of H vs L, selfish and non-selfish
-2. Change *their incentives* (rewards for HH, sanctions for LL)
+2. Change their *incentives*: rewards for HH exchanges and sanctions for LL

 ### Hiring filters

-The first lever is the mix of agent types in the society.
+The first lever is the mix of agent types in the society. ([See original: 4.10](https://www.jasss.org/21/1/6.html#4.10))
-The obvious move, hiring more hs1 agents, slows the decline but doesn't stop it. ([See original: 4.10](https://www.jasss.org/21/1/6.html#4.10))

-{% include figure.html src="/img/low-doers/fig4-hiring-policy.svg" caption="Even at 70–90% hs1, the H-rate declines with network size, across change-of-strategy thresholds." %}
+{% include figure.html src="/img/low-doers/fig4-hiring-policy.svg" caption="Even at 70–90% hs1, the H-rate declines with network size, across multiple change-of-strategy thresholds." %}

-As the paper notes:
+Unsurprisingly, hiring more hs1 agents helps, but as the paper notes:

 >Furthermore, it is quite challenging for a policy maker or employer to succeed in hiring such a high percentage of high-minded individuals.